isomerpages/moe-marsilingpri/_cca/Visual and Performing Arts/Speech and Drama.md

 variant: tiptap
 ---
 <h4><strong>About Speech and Drama Club</strong></h4>
-<p>MPS Speech &amp; Drama Club aims to provide opportunities for students
+<p>MPS Speech and Drama Club aims to provide opportunities for students to
-to become confident performers and makers of art.
+become confident performers and makers of art.
 As students work together as a team, putting into practice the skills they have learnt, they build and demonstrate values of teamwork, perseverance, self-discipline and confidence.
 &nbsp;&nbsp;</p>